'My Hero Academia Movie 4': Plot, Trailer, Cast, Release Date And More

 The temporary title for the fourth My Hero Academia movie is My Hero Academia: The Movie and it will see an original storyline that won’t be related to either the manga or the anime.
 In fact, the official announcement in the latest Shueisha Jump Magazine reveals that the movie’s events will unfold after the Paranormal Liberation War arc, which is set to be in the anime’s sixth season.
 Eventually, the film will dive deep into the aftermath of the war and its repercussions on society and our heroes.

 There is a possibility of the movie featuring a version of Deku referred to as Dark Deku which portrays Deku succumbing to his inner darkness and assuming a villainous role.
-Having said that, there is also a possibility of Dark Deku being reserved for a subsequent season.
+Having said that, we can also see Dark Deku being reserved for a subsequent season.

 Studio Bones and Toho Animation are collaborating to produce the upcoming My Hero Academia film.
-The studio is also the same one that works on the anime series, while Toho Animation will take on the role of distributing the movies.
+Studio Bones also works on the anime series, while Toho Animation will take on the role of distributing the movie.

 Everything We Know About The ‘One Piece’ Anime’s Live-Action Adaptation